h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

     - **Notifications** inform you of different aspects of the experiment running(e.g., Shift in variable importance detected).
 Clicking on the Log button will present the experiment logs in real-time.
 You can download these logs by clicking on the Download Logs button in the upper right corner.
 6. **Iteration Data** and **Variable Importance**:
     - The iteration data (internal validation) for each cross validation fold along with the specified scorer value.
 Click on a specific iteration or drag to view a range of iterations.
 Double click in the graph to reset the view.
 In this graph, each “column” represents one iteration of the experiment.
 During the iteration, Driverless AI will train 𝑛 models.
 (This is called individuals in the experiment preview.)
 So for any column, you may see the score value for those 𝑛 models for each iteration on the graph.
     - Driverless AI performs automatic feature engineering as part of an experiment’s model building process.
 New features are created by doing transformations and/or interactions on the dataset columns.
-Feature creation and selection is evolutionary (based on variable importance of previous iteration) in nature and uses genetic algorithm to find the best set of feature transformations and model parameters for an experiment/dataset.
+Feature creation and selection is evolutionary (based on variable importance of previous iteration) in nature and uses genetic algorithms to find the best set of feature transformations and model parameters for an experiment/dataset.
     - The variable importance values.
 To view variable importance for a specific iteration, just select that iteration in the Iteration Data graph.
 The Variable Importance list will automatically update to show variable importance information for that iteration.
 Hover over an entry to view more info.
 7. This section provides different graphs depending on the machine learning algorithm being used.
 The dashboard graphs are displayed for running and completed experiments.
 These graphs are interactive.
 Hover over a point on the graph for more details about the point.
 For example:
     - For **Binary Classification experiments**, Driverless AI shows a ROC Curve, a Precision-Recall graph, a Lift chart, a Kolmogorov-Smirnov chart, and a Gains chart.